Exercise Physiology Under The National Disability Insurance Scheme (NDIS)

 Aligning with Your NDIS Plan

 A big part of this process is making sure everything we do connects back to your NDIS goals.
-Whether that’s improving independence, building confidence with movement, or getting more involved in everyday or community activities, exercise is used as a structured way to support those outcomes.
+Whether that’s improving independence, building confidence with movement, or getting more involved in everyday or community activities, exercise is used in a structured way to support those outcomes.

 Your Personalised Program